Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 GlobalReserve, single: total=16.00MiB, used=0.00B
 ```

-You need all the blocks to use the [RAID1][] allocation level.
+You need all the blocks to use the [RAID 1][] allocation level.
 This
 ensures that the data are written to at least 2 different disks in order
 to tolerate the loss of 1 disk.
 If you see *single* like on my output,
 just run the following command.